The Mt Ebal Curse Tablet

 Photo by Masih Shahbazi on Pexels.com

-Shortly afterwards, however, a researcher specializing in ancient Aramaic confessed that she had written the inscription.
+Shortly afterwards, however, a researcher specializing in ancient Aramaic confessed.
+She had written the inscription.

-While visiting the site with her students, she had demonstrated the ancient script on a pottery sherd lying about.
-Once finishing her lesson, she had tossed it aside, not intending any malice.3
+While visiting the site with her students, she had demonstrated the ancient script on a sherd.
+On finishing her lesson, she had tossed it aside, not intending any malice.1

-What she had demonstrated turned out to be quite accurate–accurate enough to fool many renowned scholars.
+What she had demonstrated turned out to be accurate.
+So much so that it fools many renowned scholars.

 Mortification ensued across prestigious academic communities.

-At him many scholars were outraged.
-He had prematurely declared a history challenging find underpinned by photos.
+This outraged many scholars.
+He had declared a history-challenging find underpinned by photos.
 Not only had he not navigated peer review.
 He had not released his photos for academic scrutiny.
-Without them scholars were handcuffed in vetting the allied fantastic claims.
+This handicapped their vetting of the allied fantastic claims.

 A firestorm had been lit!

-Time now for some questions: Do you think the protocol of not releasing information about an archaeological find until after peer review is good public policy?
+Now here are some questions.
+Is the protocol of not releasing information about a find until after peer review a good policy?
 Why or why not?

 The next post, the ninth of our review of the Curse Tablet’s history, I entitle “Peer Review”.